How to Become a Bookkeeper

 The CIB’s overall objectives are to ensure that you leave their program with the proper education and that you possess high moral and ethical standards as you step into your role as bookkeeper.

-The Institute of Professional Bookkeepers of Canada
+The Certified Professional Bookkeepers of Canada

 - How to get started